Divyanshu20092009/Platformer-game/README.md

 - Coins
 - Gems
 - keys
-- Power-ups
+- Power ups

-## Run it Locally
-Just open the `index.html` in the browser, or use statis server(best is browser one via LIVE SERVER extension) so relative asset paths resolve correctly.

-Made By Divyanshu and Baishu with 💖.
+Made By Divyanshu and Baishu with 💖. ( YES TRUE )